 Audiences on other social media platforms are not ones you ultimately have control over.
 The social media networks own those.
 You are basically renting them.
 If those networks go out of business or change their terms, you could lose.

 A less dramatic example is Facebook.
-Changes in algorithms and their push to make advertising dollars have resulted in losses of organic traffic (and income) for many online business owners who relied on Facebook traffic to fuel their blogs.
+Changes in News Feed algorithms and Facebook’s push to make advertising dollars have resulted in losses of organic traffic (and income) for many online business owners who relied on Facebook traffic to fuel their blogs and businesses.

 You spend a huge amount of time building relationships, creating content and making connections online.
 Don’t put them in the hands of someone else.